 CFO consulting changes the equation by turning financial data into a growth engine, not just a compliance requirement.
 In this guide, you’ll learn exactly how CFO-level guidance increases company value through tax optimization, cash flow management, margin expansion, and exit preparation.

-What CFO Consulting Is and How It Differs From Traditional Accounting
+How Does CFO Consulting Boost Company Value: What It Is and How It Differs From Traditional Accounting

 CFO consulting boosts company value by providing strategic financial guidance focused on growth, profitability, and exit readiness—not just compliance or bookkeeping.
 While your accountant records what happened last month and your CPA files your taxes, a CFO consultant differs from an accountant by focusing on what happens next and how to get there.